hichana/fdna/PROJECT_PLANNING.md

     - NFT art (single image for all)
     - Strand.cdc metadata art
     - ExampleNFT.cdc metadata art
-- project repo
-    - includes instructions for judges to deploy and run the app locally and on testnet
 - project deployment (vercel)
-    - adds devT to package.json
+    -x adds devT to package.json
-    - includes appropriately scoped env var for flow_env, and any others that may use conditional logic
+    - vercel settings for deployment includes appropriately scoped env var for flow_env, and any others that may use conditional logic

 # ICEBOX/STRETCH REQUIREMENTS
 - add page.ts to grab env var for FLOW_ENV and feed to markup to conditionally render either mainnet or testnet flowview
 - build a double-helix view of NFTs that were just minted into user DNA. can use the strandA and strandB writable store for the data
-- user integration tests
-    - can't mint an uneven number base pair
 - if time refactor string interpolation to not make redundant collection borrows
 - use AuthAccount (in minter) to verify person minting actually owns the NFTs rather than just checking resource owner and comparing against deposit collection address
 - web app background cylces between green, purple, blue and yellow
 - query params to save user state
 - when minting, uses some kind of confetti with double helix art
 - in my submission, include a dev.to post called 'the story of FLOW DNA' where I talk about over-engineering a solution with my recursive node structure for The FLOASIS, and why I chose to re-do/build it from the ground up and offer to other builders.
 "Because concatenated strings just looked yucky to me"
+- user integration tests
+    - can't mint an uneven number base pair
+    - has a testing utils that can be used with an integration test
+    - basic integration test to test DNA building and minting
+        - admin can change payment recipient
+        - admin can change royalty receivers
+        - admin cna change mint price
+    -x setup script registers projects to the nft-catalog and demonstrates the whole minting process -x scripts automate processes on testnet
+    -x has testnet scripts and transactions
+        - setup account to receive royalties
+        - give demo user NFTs

 # MAINNET
 - figure out how IPFS paths really work for metadata standard